-Objectives The objective of this course is to study the underlying principles of microsystems, advantages of miniaturization, fundamentals of micro-machining and micro-fabrication techniques for designing right type of miniaturized sensors & instruments in different applications.
-Pre-Requisites Fundamental knowledge of sensors and transducers is required.
-Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on examples & case studies.
+Objectives The objective of this course is to study the characteristics of different types of measurement systems and principles & applications of various sensing elements.
+Pre-Requisites Basic knowledge of physics, mathematics, electrical, and electronics is required.
+Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on real world examples & case studies.

-To eacher's Assessme nt Written A ssessment Total Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term iotai 05 05 05 25 60 100
+Te eacher's Assessme nt Written A Total

+Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term Iotai

+05 05 05 25 60 100